City of New Orleans title block

 Coffee tastes better on the rails—coffee from Amtrak’s café car.

-The café is on the upper level in the middle of the train.
+The café is located on the upper level, in the center of the train.
 Sleeper passengers also get their food from this car.

 Café car